 GPRS Aids Local Law Enforcement Officials in the Search for Human Remains

-Ground penetrating radar is most commonly known for its utility locating ability or its capacity to find embedded objects in concrete.
+Ground penetrating radar is most commonly known for its private utility locating ability or its capacity to find embedded objects in concrete.
 We at Ground Penetrating Radar Systems tend to spend our days looking for water lines and electrical conduits, performing concrete imaging, locating post tension cables, and searching out other objects such as underground storage tanks.
 However, there are additional uses for ground penetrating radar that are not as widely discussed: The science behind GPR makes it a great tool for grave/cemetery mapping as well as forensic investigations.

 The regional branch of GPRS in Florida was contacted by a law enforcement office on the east coast of the state.
 The officers and detectives had reason to believe that a body had been buried in the backyard of a residence.
 However, they had been informed by the judge that they would not receive a search warrant without evidence that pointed more specifically to potential areas where the body might be buried.
 So, the office contacted GPRS of Florida and contracted our services to perform a forensic investigation.